jan-of-us/OOP_22_AI_NN/README.md

 * load data into list/array
 * train a simple NN
 * test on that NN
-* show basic info, accuracy during training/testing (tensorflow "standard" output values)
+* show basic info, accuracy
 * KNeighbours classifier for now

 #### Prototype 2